 Limit your time spent in front of a computer or other screen.

 Being overweight is more common among those who spend a lot of time in front of screens.
-Do not allow yourself to waste excessive amounts of time on non-school activities like watching TV, playing games, or using computers, phones, or tablets.
+Therefore, do not allow yourself to waste excessive amounts of time on non-school activities like watching TV, playing games, or using computers, phones, or tablets.

 Portion sizes that are too large may lead to weight gain because of the additional calories they contain.
-Reduce your caloric intake by eating smaller amounts, particularly high-calorie snacks.
-When you’re out to eat, split an entrée or order half and take the other half home with you.
+Instead, reduce your caloric intake by eating smaller amounts, particularly high-calorie snacks.
+Then, when you’re out to eat, split an entrée or order half and take the other half home with you.

 Drink more water.

-Consuming half a gallon of water a day is a good piece of advice, and if you work out frequently, you should drink even more.
+Consuming half a gallon of water a day is good advice, and if you work out frequently, drink even more.
 Remember, you only have one body.
-Take good care of it.
-When you drink water, you’ll feel fuller longer and have fewer food cravings.
+So take good care of it.
+You’ll feel fuller longer and have fewer food cravings when you drink water.
 It’ll also help your skin look better, improve circulation, and help you lose weight.
 Here’s a tool to help you calculate your ideal weight here.